ptomulik/testmd/README.md

 ###Beginning with repoutil

-Let say, you're developing your custom fact or resource type and you need to retrieve some characteristics of packages existing in your package repository.
-To use repoutil utilities, you should include appropriate module file:
+Let say, you're developing your custom fact or resource type and you need to characterize some packages existing in your package repository.
+To use repoutil utilities, you should first include appropriate module file:

     require 'puppet/util/repoutil'

-Probably the first step you'll have to do will be to retrieve utility object, for example the `apt` repo utility:
+One of the first steps you'll probably have to do will be to retrieve utility object, for example the `apt` repo utility:

     repo = Puppet::Util.repoutil(:apt)